schubergphilis/paleofuturistic_python/README.md

 Prerequisite: [uv](https://docs.astral.sh/uv/)
 (Installing uv should also provide you with uvx.
-Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below.)
+Give their docs a look-over before continuing if you want to get a better understanding of what is going on under the hood in the steps below..
+Also look at their docs for the parts of dependency management not covered in this template's standard flow, such as removing dependencies from your project.)

 ### Setup